 If you're already running pfSense on your network there is really no need to build a separate server just for Radius.

 Installing the Package

-Only one version of radius can be installed on pfSense at one time.
-If you previously installed any radius packages go ahead and remove them first.
+Only one version of radius can be installed on pfSense at a time.
+If you previously installed any radius packages, go ahead and remove them first.

 - Open the package manager in the system menu of the web interface.

 - Click the plus symbol next to FreeRadius2 to begin the installation.